-As 2012 draws to a close, violence is down from previous months and years in the northern Mexican urban centers of Chihuahua City and Ciudad Juarez.
-But in several rural zones of Chihuahua state, drug-related mayhem is on the rise.
+As 2012 draws to a close, ambulance violence is down from previous months and years in the northern Mexican urban centers of Chihuahua City and Ciudad Juarez.
+But in several rural zones of Chihuahua state, patient drug-related mayhem is on the rise.
 A major flashpoint is in the Sierra Tarahumara, the mountainous region internationally renowned for the Copper Canyon and the long-distance runners of the Raramuri indigenous people.

 Among Mexico’s prime opium poppy and marijuana-producing regions, the Sierra Tarahumara has also been known to harbor clandestine air strips that transport cocaine to interior markets.
 And new sources of profit are thought to be lurking under the ground in the form of gold and other precious metals.

 Since the end of November, violence between rival criminal organizations identified as the Sinaloa Cartel and La Linea, a group affiliated with the Juarez Cartel and allied with the Zetas, has intensified over control of the strategic zone.